 An insecure door or window will be the burglar's chosen point of entry into a property, it is only sensible to ensure you have the right lock for the job.

-Door and window locks come many shapes, sizes and styles as well as varying levels of quality.
+Door and window locks come in many shapes, sizes and styles, as well as varying levels of quality.